Saturday Recap: 2026 ISC Canada East Qualifier

 NorthEast Drillers 7, Toronto Batmen 5 (8:30 AM)

 The morning session kicked off with a hard-fought offensive battle where the NorthEast Drillers outlasted the Toronto Batmen 7-5.
-The Drillers jumped out early with three runs in the top of the second inning, but the Batmen answered with four runs of their own in the bottom of the fourth to take a temporary 4-3 lead.
-The Drillers decisively recaptured control in the top of the sixth, stringing together hits to plate three runs before adding an insurance run in the seventh.
-While Toronto scored once in the final frame, it wasn’t enough to overcome the Drillers’ attack.
+The Drillers jumped out early with three runs in the top of the second inning and 2 more in the third inning, but the Batmen answered with four runs of their own in the bottom of the fourth.
+The Drillers were able to score 2 extra runs in the late innings.
+While Toronto scored once in the 6th inning, it wasn’t enough to overcome the Drillers’ attack.
 Rogelio Sequera spearheaded the Drillers’ offense, going 3-for-4 with a double, an RBI, and two runs scored.

 Bear Creek Gremlins 4, Hill United Chiefs 2 (10:30 AM)